TOP 10 LISTS

 - Don’t worry so much about what other people think of you.
 The truth is that most people aren’t thinking about you.

-- Be honest with your self and do the right thing.
+- Be honest with your self (and others) and do the right thing.

 - Trust your intuition.
 It is usually right.
 I kick myself sometimes for ignoring it.